Air Conditioner Repair Checklist

 Weeds, plants and shrubbery can get in the way of your condensing unit.
 This may restrict its airflow, lower its energy efficiency and change your comfort.
 Here’s a way you can get your unit operating smoothly again.

 - Shut off power fully at the breaker or outdoor switch.

 - Get rid of plant debris around the equipment.
 Once you’ve cleared larger refuse within a two-foot area, you can use a soft brush or vacuum to carefully clean the unit’s fins.
-Bent fins can also hurt performance, so you can attempt to adjust them with a blunt knife.
+Bent fins can also hurt performance.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the unit.
 Make sure to avoid getting liquid on the fan motor.